Multi-modal Generative AI: Multi-modal LLMs, Diffusions, and the Unification: Unification of Understanding and Generation

 \subsubsection{Autoregressive (AR) Model}

-Although diffusion models have become dominant in visual generation, there are still some recent attempts~\cite{zhu2023vlgpt,chameleon,llamagen,zhan2024anygpt,wang2024emu3, wu2025janus} on generating visual content in an autoregressive manner.
-These works will first try to map the input images and text into discrete tokens respectively.
+Although diffusion models have become dominant in visual generation, there are still some recent attempts~\cite{zhu2023vlgpt,chameleon,llamagen,zhan2024anygpt,sun2024emu2,wang2024emu3, wu2025janus} on generating visual content in an autoregressive manner.
+These works will first try to map the input images and text into discrete tokens, respectively.
 Particularly, the images are discretized with visual tokenizers such as VQGAN or VQ-VAE.
 Then the mixed text and visual tokens will be fed into a multi-modal autoregressive model.
 After that, the model will output the mixed text and visual tokens.
 Also, some special tokens such as $<soi>, <eoi>$ are used to indicate the start of the image tokens and the end of the image tokens.
 Then the generated text tokens will deliver how the model understands the input multi-modal information, and the visual tokens will be sent to the decoder of the VQ-VAE or VQGAN to reconstruct images.
 Therefore, the autoregressive model can be used for both understanding and visual generation.

 \textbf{Remark.} Despite these efforts, the autoregressive method is far from perfect --- it basically assumes the existence of a causal structure and causal attention, where previous tokens are used to predict next tokens.
-However, this is not suitable for image generation because it is difficult to determine which visual token should be the first and which one should be the last.
-Therefore, a recent work~\cite{nextscale} tries to use the next-scale prediction paradigm to generate images, where the lower-resolution images are regarded as previous tokens to predict (next) higher-resolution images.
-Unfortunately, the scaling ability is still not verified in the multi-modal understanding and generation, and the model achieves 1.73 FID score on the ImageNet~\cite{deng2009imagenet} benchmark for generation, falling behind the diffusion model~\cite{yao2025reconstruction} with 1.35 FID score.
+However, this is not suitable for image generation because it is difficult to determine, which visual token should be the first and which one should be the last.
+Therefore, a recent work VAR~\cite{nextscale} tries to use the next-scale prediction paradigm to generate images, where the lower-resolution images are regarded as previous tokens to predict (next) higher-resolution images.
+Unfortunately, the scaling ability is still not verified in multi-modal understanding and generation, and the model achieves a 1.73 FID score on the ImageNet~\cite{deng2009imagenet} benchmark for generation, falling behind the diffusion model~\cite{yao2025reconstruction} which has a 1.35 FID score. \zyw{In general, joint AR and diffusion models outperform unified AR models on visual generation tasks.
+For instance, EMU3~\cite{wang2024emu3} and Janus-Pro~\cite{chen2025januspro}, both unified AR models, achieve 0.66 and 0.80 on the GenEval benchmark, respectively.
+In contrast, joint AR-diffusion models such as Mogao~\cite{MOGAO} and Bagel~\cite{BAGEL} reach 0.89 and 0.88, demonstrating the advantages of combining AR and diffusion components for visual generation.}